c0d3x-software/react-away/docs/reference/binding.md

 ## Form binding

-Form binding is a reactive form for uncontrolled componen, as `form[data]` with `input[bind]`.
-It does not require reactive object, since the rendering is here controlled by submit event.
+Form binding is a reactive form for uncontrolled components, as `form[data]` with `input[bind]`.
+It does not require a reactive object, since the rendering is controlled by the submit event.

 ```tsx
 export const Form = (props, feeds) => <>